Workshop drawers and tool drawers

 - Practicality means of series of details that simplify daily tool cabinet use and, consequently, facilitate the technicians' work.
-Ergonomic handles that don't slip from your hand are practical; guides that accompany drawers without slamming and full extension, to reach tools at the back, are practical; adjustable feet to adjust the shelf height to different needs are practical; slots for tube and wires without taking up space on the work station are practical.
+Ergonomic handles that don't slip from your hand, guides that accompany drawers without slamming and full extension, adjustable feet to adjust the shelf height to different needs, slots for tube and wires without taking up space on the work station.

 - Design is an added value, especially in a top of the line workshop.
 Finishings, custom colours, stainless steel details, details that evoke the workshop's brand image: these are all elements that raise the value of a workshop drawer unit.

 After the theory, practice: this is why DEA workshop drawers are the best on the market

 A DEA workshop drawer unit is the most successful combination of all these pluses; DEA drawers let you work in an orderly and organised space, free of obstacles, promoting workshop team productivity and serenity.

 They are made with a metallic frame painted with epoxy powder, ideal to protect metal against scratches or rust and to dampen the sound of tools placed on the workbench.
 Drawers easily open and close thanks to the ergonomic and chrome-plated extruded aluminium handles, DEAMotion guides that accompany movement both ways.